mongodb/docs/source/administration/backups.rst

 ---------------

-If you are familiar with backups systems in the context of database systems please skip ahead to :ref:`backup considerations
+If you are familiar with backups systems in the context of database systems please skip ahead to :ref:`backup considerations <backup-considerations>`.
-<backup-considerations>`.

-With MongoDB, the best way to are two major approaches to backups: using system-level tools, like disk image snapshots, and using various capacities present in :doc:`MongoDB tools <backups-import-export>` to provide backup functionality.
+With MongoDB, the best way to are two major approaches to backups: using system-level tools, like disk image snapshots, and using various capacities present in the :ref:`mongodump tool <backups-from-dumps>` to provide backup functionality.
 The underlying goal of these strategies is to produce a full copy of the data that can be used to bring up a new or replacement database instance.

 The methods described in this document operate by copying the data file on the disk level, while MongoDB tools dump or export copies of the data that can be imported into the new node.
-If your system does not provide a capacity for this kind of backup, see ":doc:`backups-import-export`" for more information.
+If your system does not provide a capacity for this kind of backup, see the section on :ref:`using database dumps for backups <backups-from-dumps>`" for more information.

 One of the leading challenges for producing reliable backups from database systems is ensuring that the state captured backup methods is